mnajia/mnajia.github.io/cv.md

 * <i>Research Intern</i>, <b>Center for Integration of Medicine and Innovative Technology</b>, Boston, MA (Jun – Aug 2010) <br>
 PI: Julian Goldman, MD <br>
-Project: worked on the Medical Device Plug-and-Play (MD PnP) project to pair a ventilator with x-ray modalities, and synchronize contraction of a patient’s diaphragm with the capture of x-ray images
+Project: worked on the Medical Device Plug-and-Play (MD PnP) project to pair a ventilator with imaging modalities, and synchronize the contraction of a patient’s diaphragm with the capture of x-ray images

 ### Professional Experience